nchlscrawley/cse15l-lab-reports/lab-report-1-week-2.md

 ssh cse15lwi22___@ieng6.ucsd.edu
 ```
 * This command lets you connect to the ieng6 server.
 (If this your first time connecting to the ieng6 server, you will get a message asking if you want to connect.
 Type yes.)
-* The terminal should look like this once you're connected.
+* The terminal should look like this once you are connected.
 ![Image](lab-1-step-2.png)

 ## Trying Some Commands
 * Write commands in the terminal.
-* Some examples include:
+Some examples include:
 ```
 ls -a
 ```